menu

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

 The neighbors in the neighborhood in Lanai City are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 59.8% of the neighborhoods in America.
-In addition, 8.4% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 54.7% of America's neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 55.2% of the neighborhoods in America.
+With 11.2% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 52.9% of U.S. neighborhoods.

 Languages